 Many women who have been abused don’t show up for their prenatal appointments, and this is especially true if you are bruised or injured at the time of the appointment.
 It’s also common for a woman who is at risk for or being abused to bring her partner to her prenatal visits.
 An abusive partner will rarely leave a woman unaccompanied and typically attempts to take control of the meeting.

 If you are in a violent relationship, it’s important to report your situation.
 If you have been battered before, pregnancy increases the likelihood that you will be battered again.
 If you are experiencing abuse, tell someone you trust to get support.
 Your regular checkups with your doctor may be a good time to tell them about any physical abuse you may be experiencing.
 Your doctor can give you information about support services and where to go for help.

 Despite ongoing abuse, many women are unable or unwilling to leave an abusive partner.
 The reasons are complex.
 If you have been abused and choose to stay with your partner for whatever reason, you need an exit plan for you and your children in case you find yourself in a dire situation.

 Find out what resources are available in your community.
 Police stations, shelters, counseling avenues, and legal aid organizations provide help in emergency situations.

 Pack some needed supplies and leave them at a friend or neighbor's home.
-Remember to pack clothes for you and your children, toiletries, documents for school enrollment or to obtain public aid (birth certificates and rent receipts), an extra set of car keys, cash or checkbook, and a special toy for each child.
+Remember to pack clothes for you and your children, toiletries, documents for school enrollment or to obtain public aid, including birth certificates and rent receipts, an extra set of car keys, cash or checkbook, and a special toy for each child.

 Remember, every day you remain in your home you are at risk.
-Talk to your providers and plan ahead.
+Talk to your doctor and friends and plan ahead.